City of Madison culls dozens of geese in 'effort to maintain parks'

 Madison Parks launched their goose management effort in 2011 when a study revealed a connection between an overabundant goose population and its detrimental effects on public safety and environmental and human health, Greg Genin, Madison City Parks operations manager said in an email.

-The remaining population includes larger groupings of approximately 40 geese on the southeastern Lake Mendota waterfront, including James Madison, Giddings, and Tenney parks; a group of approximately 50 geese on Monona Bay of Lake Monona including Bernie’s Beach, Shore Drive, Brittingham and Law parks; and a group of 42 geese at Vilas Park.
+The remaining population includes larger groupings of approximately 40 geese on the southeastern Lake Mendota waterfront, including James Madison, Giddings and Tenney parks; a group of approximately 50 geese on Monona Bay including Bernie’s Beach, Shore Drive, Brittingham and Law parks; and a group of 42 geese at Vilas Park.